-1.0 Intakes and Assessments
+1. Intakes and Assessments

 Person-centered assessments and service plan updates shall address actual and potential health and safety needs of the person served as a critical part of the person-centered planning process.
-Assessment and Individual Plan of Service (IPOS) forms and processes shall reflect the need to gather information on health and safety-related issues and to address relevant the needs and desires of the person served.
+Assessment and Individual Plan of Service (IPOS) forms and processes shall reflect the need to gather information on health and safety-related issues and to address the relevant needs and desires of the person served.

-2.0 Access to Care
+2. Access to Care

-The primary worker shall ensure that:

-- 2.1 Assessment and service planning identify health and safety issues, and that the person-centered plan includes a plan for meeting the health care needs of the individual or family.
-Examples of health and safety issues include, but are not limited to, risky behaviors such as smoking, substance use, excessive gambling habits, high-risk activities, eloping, pica, self-injurious behaviors, and aggression towards others. - 2.2 The primary care physician and other relevant health care providers are clearly documented in the medical record. - 2.3 Financial, geographical, and social obstacles should be addressed.
+- 2.1.
+The primary worker shall ensure that: - 2.1.1.
+Assessment and service planning identify health and safety issues, and that the person-centered plan includes a plan for meeting the health care needs of the individual or family.
+Examples of health and safety issues include, but are not limited to, risky behaviors such as smoking, substance use, excessive gambling habits, high-risk activities, eloping, pica, self-injurious behaviors, and aggression towards others. - 2.1.2.
+Once risks have been identified, the primary worker shall be responsible for assuring benefits of intervention and responsibilities have been shared with person served, while acknowledging the dignity and preferences of the person served.